Decadiomus hughesi

 Decadiomus hughesi is a species of beetle of the family Coccinellidae.
-It was described from Bermuda, but is problably an introduced species.
+It was described from Bermuda, but is probably an introduced species.

 Description

 Adults reach a length of about 1.15–1.6 mm.
 Adults are black, although the pronotum is reddish yellow with a black basal spot.
 The basal, sutural and lateral margins of the elytron are black.

 Biology

 They prey on mealybugs, including Pseudococcus longispinus, Icerya purchasi, Coccus viridis and Carulaspis minima.